-The potential health impacts and amount of annoyance wood smoke can cause neighbours depends on the frequency and duration of exposure, their sensitivity and health status.
+The potential health impacts and the level of annoyance that wood smoke can cause neighbours depends on the frequency and duration of the smoke, and the sensitivity and health status of neighbours.

 It is unlawful to cause a smoke nuisance for neighbours under the Queensland Government’s Environmental Protection Act 1994.

-It is the responsibility of the owner/operator of a wood fired heater to prevent smoke nuisance to neighbours and the community.
-To prevent smoke nuisance you should:
+It is the responsibility of the owner/operator of a wood-fired heater to prevent smoke nuisance to neighbours and the community.
+There are many things you need to be careful of to prevent smoke nuisance, especially: